 Pros of Using a Roth IRA to Pay for College

-One of the main advantages of using a Roth to cover college costs is the tax-free nature of withdrawals, says Dennis Pellegrini, a chartered financial consultant at Peak Brokerage in Wyomissing, Pennsylvania.
+One of the main advantages of using a Roth to cover college costs is the tax-free nature of withdrawals, says Dennis Pellegrini, a chartered financial consultant at Peak Brokerage in Wyomissing, Pa.
 Being able to withdraw your original contributions or account earnings without a tax penalty may be a more attractive option than taking out student loans, which would have to be repaid with interest.

 The tax-free status of a Roth IRA also means that new contributions to the plan continue to grow, even if you’re using some of it for college.
 You’ll pay no tax on earnings as long as you’re making qualified withdrawals from your account.
 Since there are no required minimum distributions for a Roth IRA, you could continue growing your savings with new contributions as long as you have earned income to report on your taxes.